johncmerfeld/comp20-jmerfeld/notuber/README.md

 3/4 14:45 – Used Google's code to adjust marker icons

+3/5 17:00 – Got advice from Ming about how to make all other markers responsive to clicks

-3/4 18:00 – used Haversine formula JS implementation from stack overflow as a jumping off point. http://stackoverflow.com/questions/14560999/using-the-haversine-formula-in-javascript
+3/5 18:00 – Used Haversine formula JS implementation from stack overflow as a jumping off point. http://stackoverflow.com/questions/14560999/using-the-haversine-formula-in-javascript